AdaCore/gnatstudio/docs/users_guide/main_window.rst

 * Grid

-  By default, GPS doesn't display a grid on the canvas.
+  By default, GNAT Studio doesn't display a grid on the canvas.
 Use the local settings menu to show the grid (uncheck :guilabel:`Draw grid`) or to force items to align on the grid (:guilabel:`Align on grid`).

 Icons for source language entities
 __________________________________

-Entities in the source code are represented by icons within the various GPS views (for example, the :guilabel:`Outline` and :guilabel:`Project` views).
+Entities in the source code are represented by icons within the various GNAT Studio views (for example, the :guilabel:`Outline` and :guilabel:`Project` views).
 These icons indicate both the semantic category of the entity within the language, such as packages and methods, as well as compile-time visibility.
 The icons also distinguish entity declarations from other entities.
-The same icons are used for all programming languages supported by GPS, with language-specific interpretations for both compile-time visibility and distinguishing declarations and uses of entities.
+The same icons are used for all programming languages supported by GNAT Studio, with language-specific interpretations for both compile-time visibility and distinguishing declarations and uses of entities.

 These five language categories are used for all supported languages: